Description

 MaxDD:

-• The maximum reduction from previous high over 5 years of WisdomTree United Kingdom Hedged Equity Fund is days, which is lower, thus worse compared to the benchmark SPY (-24.5 days) in the same period.
+• The maximum reduction from previous high over 5 years of WisdomTree United Kingdom Hedged Equity Fund is days, which is smaller, thus worse compared to the benchmark SPY (-24.5 days) in the same period.

 MaxDuration: